 If your business processes personal data – and which business doesn’t given that even simple databases containing the names and addresses of employees, contact persons and the like fall under this definition – it must comply with the legislation on personal data protection and other regulatory requirements.

-New technologies offer a world of possibilities.
 At the era of cloud computing, geolocation and behavioural advertising, privacy and data protection laws constitute a necessary constraint.
 This poses new challenges to businesses, be it make the most of these opportunities, whilst ensuring adequate compliance.
 NautaDutilh's Benelux privacy and data protection team can assist you in this challenge.

 At NautaDutilh, we consider privacy and data protection as one of the aspects of our clients' global compliance policy.
 Not only do we provide efficient and to the point guidance to our clients, we also place our services in the broader context of general compliance at group level.